-The hip strap should be adjusted to the user's waist and stabilizing ability and is fastened to the seat, see figure 3.4.12.
-The hip strap is fastened by threading the ladder straps into the binding.
-The hip strap is easy to adjust and can be tightened and loosened to the wanted position.
+The hip strap should be adjusted to the user's waist and stabilizing ability and is fastened to the seat, see figure 3.2.11.
+The hip strap is fastened by threading each end of the ladder straps to the bindings.
+The hip strap is tightened and opened as displayed on figure 3.4.12.

-Figure 3.4.12 - Attachment point for hip strap
+Figure 3.4.11 - Attachment point for hip strap

-Figure 3.4.13 - Hip strap
+Figure 3.4.12 - Hip strap in open and closed position